We’re on a mission to empower.

 Higher education is the key to thriving, not just surviving.

-Post secondary education is associated with higher incomes, better health, and improved educational outcomes.
-Single mothers with college degrees are much less likely to live in poverty (Institute for Women’s Policy Research, July 2018).
+Education can be a path out of poverty.
+90% of low income students see their incomes increase when they successfully graduate, according to a report by the Pew Charitable Trust.
+Post secondary education is associated with higher incomes, better health, and improved educational outcomes for children.
+Single mothers with college degrees are much less likely to live in poverty (IWPR, July 2018).
+Increasing degree completion among single mothers improves economic security and long-term outcomes for families.

 Single parent college students face a unique set of challenges.

-Single parent college students face significant obstacles such as poverty that make graduation difficult (Institute for Women’s Policy Research, May 2018).
+Single parent college students face significant obstacles that make graduation difficult, such as high levels of poverty and intense time demands due to caring for children (Institute for Women’s Policy Research, May 2018).
+Only 28% of single mothers graduate within 6 years.

-19% of community college students in California reported being homeless at some point during the previous year.
-(OC Register, March 2019)
+19% of community college students in California reported being homeless at some point during the previous year (OC Register, March 2019).
+Singe mothers often must spend half of their income on housing costs (Bush 2010).

 What We Do